sicfran774/DayNote/README.md

 - Upload images to specific days on calendar
 - Add notes to each image
 - Add specific image/note "DayNotes" to albums
+- Backup and download calendar from any device

 ### Possible Future Features
 - Modify colors of app